NordicESMhub/GEO4962/_episodes/03-simple_case.md

 ./xmlchange RUN_REFDATE=0009-01-01
 </pre>

 We use xmlchange, a small script to update variables (such as RUN_TYPE, RUN_REFCASE, etc.) defined in xml files.
-All the xml files contained in your test case directory will be used by cesm_setup to generate your configuration setup (Fortran namelist, etc.):
+All the xml files contained in your test case directory will be used by cesm_setup to generate your configuration setup (Fortran namelist, etc.).

 <font color="red">On Abel</font>: